"Now is the Time that Artists Must Get to Work" - Zilla Jones' The World So Wide

 Linda also speaks about Verdi’s La forza del destino with Renata Tibaldi as Leonore and her father's love for opera (2:15), before she turns to the interview with Zilla Jones to speak about the following:

-Opera’s potential as an artform vs. its polarizing, and its elitism as art form (3:20; 12:30)
+Opera’s potential as an artform vs. its polarizing, and its elitism as art form (3:20; 12:30); Kathleen Battle (18:46; 19:00)

-Of what use is art in a time like this?
-(6:00; 31:45)
+Arts vs. politics (13:30), and the uses of art in a time like this (6:00; 31:45)

-The novel as a colonial construct (16:15)
+Decolonization and racial politics (12:15) and the novel as a colonial construct (16:15)

-Felicity as mixed-race heroine (17:30; 33:20)
+Felicity as mixed-race heroine (17:30; 33:20; naming of, 39:30)

-Grenada (history of, 20:45, and its “Revo,” 23:10; Red Sky Revolution, 23.20)
+Grenada (history of, 20:45, and its “Revo,” 23:10; Red Sky Revolution, 23.20); the history of the Panama Canal (27:40)

 Jones' research for the novel (24:35)